waded/red-squiggly-braces/README.md

 *Word 2013* - File, Options, Proofing, Custom Dictionaries, Add, browse to red-squiggly-braces.dic.

-Looking for help: is there an ideal place to locate red-squiggly-braces.dic such that Word will use it on all your PCs?

 *Word Web App* - Unfortunately Word custom dictionaries don't sync to the web app.
 When they do I'll update this.
 I suspect Windows 8's spellcheck is based on Office's, so perhaps there's something that can be done with that.

 *Word for Mac 2011* - Word, Preferences, Spelling and Grammar, Dictionaries, Add, and browse to red-squiggly-braces.dic.